- Feature Links

 - Deny a request citing the reason(s) for denial

 If a response has not been received within 5 business days, the requester should contact the City Clerk’s Office.

 Records Exempt From Disclosure

 The Public Records Act lists the types of documents that are exempt from public inspection and copying.
-Other laws also prohibit disclosure of certain records.
+Other laws also prohibit disclosure of certain records; please see here for the current listing of exemptions for Washington state.
 The City of Blaine will not disclose lists of individuals for commercial purposes.
 If only a portion of a record is exempt from disclosure, that portion of the document will be redacted.

 - If the person making the request has not reviewed or claimed the records within 30 days of the notice that records are available, or if the person fails to make payment, the City Clerk’s office may close the request.

 - If requested records contain information that may affect the rights of others, the City Clerk’s office may give notice and allow time for action by the other parties.